 Most people travel on Fridays and Sundays, because they’re heading on or returning from vacation.
 Tickets are often far cheaper on slow travel days, so look for flights on Tuesdays, Wednesdays, and Saturdays.
 There are exceptions to the rule, but it’s a good one to bear in mind when you’re searching for awesome flight deals.

 You can save even more money by booking flights with a layover.
-In the Skyscanner example we used before, an indirect flight on the Tuesday would cost $390* and on Thursday this drops to $357*.

 This is an easy way to save money, but bear in mind how long your layover is going to be.
 If it’s only a few hours, book it.
 If it’s overnight, you might end up spending more on a hotel room as you saved by not flying direct.
 In cases like this, it’s not worth it.
 Believe us; you do not want to sleep on an airport bench.